Rashard Mendenhall

-Rashard Jamal Mendenhall (born June 19, 1987) is an American former professional football running back who played six seasons in the National Football League (NFL).
+Rashard Jamal Mendenhall (born June 19, 1987) is an American former professional football player who was a running back for six seasons in the National Football League (NFL).
 He played college football for the Illinois Fighting Illini and was selected by the Pittsburgh Steelers in the first round of the 2008 NFL draft.
-He won Super Bowl XLIII with the Steelers against the Arizona Cardinals, for whom he later played one season.
+He won Super Bowl XLIII with the Steelers.
+He also played for the Arizona Cardinals.

 After his career, he became a writer for the television series Ballers.

 Early life

 Mendenhall attended Niles West High School and Lincoln Jr. High School in Skokie, Illinois.
 As a five-star prospect, he was also rated the best recruit in the state of Illinois by Scout.com.
 He recorded 1,300 yards and 21 touchdowns as a sophomore.
 As a junior, he rushed for 1,832 yards and 19 touchdowns, while averaging 11.6 yards per carry.
 In his last year, he averaged 9.1 yards per carry, rushing for 1,453 yards on 160 attempts and 14 touchdowns.
 Following his high school career, Mendenhall played in the 2005 U.S. Army All-American Bowl.

+On September 22, 2023, Niles West officially retired Mendenhall's #5 jersey from the football program.

 College career

-Mendenhall played for the University of Illinois football team.
-His first season was in 2005, during which he rushed for 218 yards on 48 carries, adding 82 yards receiving and two touchdowns.
+Mendenhall played at the University of Illinois Urbana-Champaign.
+His first season with the Fighting Illini was in 2005, during which he rushed for 218 yards on 48 carries, adding 82 yards receiving and two touchdowns.
 In 2006, Mendenhall nearly tripled his rushing total, gaining 640 yards and scoring five touchdowns.
 He added 164 yards receiving and a touchdown, with 12 receptions.
 Throughout his final season with the Illini, Mendenhall rushed for a then school record 1,681 yards and 17 touchdowns.
 Throughout the 13 game season, he also had 318 yards receiving and two touchdowns on 34 receptions.
-He majored in Sports Management.
+He majored in Community Recreation.

 Mendenhall was on the cover of Sporting News' High School Football Magazine.
 On April 24, 2008, Mendenhall made a guest appearance on The Best Damn Sports Show Period in a segment called Best Damn Rookie Hazing, along with former Oklahoma wide receiver Malcolm Kelly.

 On May 8, 2023, Mendenhall was named as an inductee into the Illini Hall of Fame.